This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Can I use a VHD file in an Azure storage account to create a managed disk in a different region?

-Managed Disks eliminates the limits associated with storage accounts.
-However, the maximum limit is 50,000 managed disks per region and per disk type for a subscription.
+Yes.
+The maximum limit is 50,000 managed disks per region and per disk type for a subscription.

 Can VMs in an availability set consist of a combination of managed and unmanaged disks?